|A R C H I V E S||F O R S A L E||E V E N T S||I N I T I A T I V E S||E N G A G E||I N Q U I R E|

 Explore NCMH's extensive archives of North Carolina Modernist houses and their architects.
 View videos of North Carolina's mid-century Modernist architects.
 Then explore the largest open digital archive of residential Modernist masters such as Wright, Neutra, Kundig, Ain, Arahuete, Gehry, Gropius, Soriano, Meier, Jones, Lautner, and many more.

-Detailed coverage of the Cherry/Gordon House in Oakwood, with documents, key events, and videos.
+Details on Raleigh's famous Cherry/Gordon House in Oakwood, with documents, key events, and videos.

 NCMH's detailed content is America's most extensive -- which is why devoted modernist-oriented visitors return again and again.
 Become a sponsor and access the North Carolina design community!